Delta456/box-cli-maker/README.md

 - Custom glyphs for all corners and edges
 - Title positions: Inside, Top, Bottom
 - Title and Content alignment: Left, Center, Right
+- Inner padding and outer margin
 - Optional content wrapping with `WrapContent` and `WrapLimit`
 - Color support with:
   - First 16 ANSI color names
   - `#RGB`, `#RRGGBB`, `rgb:RRRR/GGGG/BBBB`, `rgba:RRRR/GGGG/BBBB/AAAA`
+  - Automatic conversion to the terminal's color capability; suppressed for `NO_COLOR` and piped output
+- ANSI‑safe rendering: pre‑styled content and OSC 8 hyperlinks never leak into borders or padding
-- Unicode and emoji support with proper width handling
+- Unicode and emoji support with proper width handling; tabs expanded at real 8‑column stops, CRLF normalized
+- Derived styles with `Copy()` for building box families from a shared base
 - Explicit errors from `Render`, plus `MustRender` for panic‑on‑error

 ## Installation